 The number of students who qualify as At-Risk has dropped significantly over the last few years.
-In 14-15, had 83 students which is 39.5% of the population.
-In 15-16 that number dropped to 55 students or 25% of our student body.
-In 16-17, this number has jumped to 99 students which represent 42.86% of our population.
+In 15-16, 55 students or 25% of our student body qualified for At-Risk.
+In 16-17, this number jumped to 99 students which represented 42.86% of our population.
+Currently, 102 students are qualified as At-Risk which represents 40% of our student population.